Warehouses of the Future: Dark Warehouses.

 Blog Post by Claire Kerr

-Once upon a time, warehouses were staffed with people.
+Once upon a time, traditional warehouses were staffed with people.
 Now though, they are increasingly run via automation and robotics.
 This is what a dark warehouse is.
 It’s not so much that the warehouse doesn’t need lights.
 Of course it doesn’t; unlike humans, robots don’t need light to be able to operate.
-But it’s more that “dark” means an absence of human input.
+But it’s more that “dark” means an absence of human input, they can operate with minimal human intervention.
 They are termed dark warehouses because they theoretically could operate in the dark.

 Are dark warehouses the future?
 Read on to find out more about what they are and how they can be used.